 The NDSU School of Nursing (SON) is committed to ensuring safe, healthy learning environments, including both didactic and clinical learning environments, for all of its students.
-Substance use and impairment shall be defined as:1) The use or possession of any drug in a manner prohibited by law or by applicable regulatory agencies; and 2) The use of alcohol or any legal drug or other substance in such a way that the user's judgement and/or performance is compromised and are prohibited under SON Policy 1.60: Student Conduct Policy and University Policy 155: Alcohol and other Drugs: Unlawful and unauthorized use by students and employees.
+The use of illicit drugs, as well as the overt misuse of alcohol and/or legally prescribed medications (including, but not limited to, mood altering medications) compromise learning environments and are prohibited under SON Policy 1.60: Student Conduct Policy and University Policy 155: Alcohol and other Drugs: Unlawful and unauthorized use by students and employees.
 All SON stakeholders (including its students, faculty, staff, clinical partners, and the patients and families we serve) benefit from establishing a testing policy process to ensure the safety and health of these learning environments, as well as to ensure an equitable due process for students who are alleged to partake in substance misuse.

-Basis for Testing
+Bases for Testing

 The SON reserves the right to require any student enrolled in one of its pre-professional or professional programs and/or enrolled in any course housed within the SON to undergo testing for substance misuse.
 All testing is coordinated and monitored through the Associate Dean and/or Bismarck site Director.
 All testing required by the Associate Dean and/or Bismarck site Director must be direct observation, 10 panel (or higher) tests, and must be conducted at a WADA-accredited or SAMHSA-certified laboratory.
-Students must provide medical documentation of prescribed medication, which may produce a positive result.
 All testing required by clinical affiliates for experiential education placement must meet the requirements of the clinical affiliate.